Databases: Step-by-Step Guide

 - In some databases you can change the list to reflect the most recent items.
 Your job is to look at all the titles and decide if any of the result items will help you in your research.

-- Some of the items will only be abstracts and some will be full-text.
-Do not discount the abstract ones, sometimes these items are exactly what you are looking for!
+- Some of the items will be abstracts (a summary of the article).
+Do not discount the abstract items, sometimes these items are exactly what you are looking for!
+See below for more information on obtaining the full-text articles of the abstracts.

 - If you select a full-text article, you can read it on the screen, print it, send a link to yourself, etc.